 Don’t think to do two 10 hour bus journeys in one week is going to be fun

 I think my state of mind arriving in Flores after two difficult bus rides really affected my rational thinking.
 I wish I’d spend a few more days in Semuc or taken a day off before visiting Tikal.
+Or just flew to Flores from Antigua.
+It’s actually not that much to fly and if you are in a rush it’s worth it.

 Don’t lose your bank card